Hyperboid/kristal-pluginloader/README.md

-# Everybody Bleeds
+# Plugin Loader

-A mod that makes any and all battles unnecessarily stressful.
+A kristal mod that loads other mods into other mods.

-Based on KyYay's Shatter mod.
-Inspired by [this DELTARUNE mod](https://gamebanana.com/mods/398639).
+Based on Everybody Bleeds, which itself is based on KyYay's Shatter mod.